-Our teachers were strict disciplinarians and extreme strong believers in using the cane.
-We had a “disciplinary committee”.
-It consisted of teachers that majored in complex subjects like physics but decided to seek greener pastures like you know, caning teens.
+Our teachers were strict disciplinarians and extreme firm believers in using the cane.
+We had a “disciplinary committee.”
+It consisted of teachers that majored in complex subjects like physics but decided to seek greener pastures as you know, caning teens.
 For your information, the cane used was those Bunsen burner gas pipes.
 They took the phrase “ass whooping” literally.

 The morning preps bell rang at 4 AM!
 Kwanza, who used to ring the bell at such an ungodly hour?
-Madam Principal would come in to our dorms shortly thereafter and beat the living hell out of anyone still sleeping.
+Madam Principal would come into our dorms shortly after that and beat the living hell out of anyone still sleeping.
 She was like a BDSM Queen.
 She would whip us ruthlessly only that the usual choking and being told you were pretty was absent.
 (I’ve read fifty shades).
 Her version went like “MNARARA MPAKA SAHII?
 EH!
 WACHINGA WAMERARA WEREFU WAKO DARASANI”.
 I’m not making this up.

-Anyway, my point is, I lost the number of times I was caned.
+Anyway, my point is, I lost the number of times I got beat up.
 I rarely sacrifice sleep.
 Speaking of sacrifices, traveling is probably the only thing that I can sacrifice sleep for.
 I’d gladly pull an Abraham on sleep.

 Dar es Salaam

 First things first, their Swahili never gets old.
-Remember those Swahili mufti text books by Wallah bin Wallah?
-Our folks wasted cash on those ones because Tanzanians find our Swahili lousy.
+Remember the Swahili mufti those textbooks by Wallah bin Wallah?
+Our folks wasted cash on those because Tanzanians find our Swahili lousy.